What are Northern Ireland's Covid-19 rules now?

 Schools

-Pupils in Northern Ireland are set to return to the classroom in a matter of weeks.
+Pupils in Northern Ireland have returned to the classroom.

-Ministers are expected soon to set out guidance regarding social distancing and face coverings in the new term.
+In August, schools in Northern Ireland were issued with new guidance from the Public Health Agency (PHA), based on Department of Health (DoH) policy guidance.

+The new guidance advised that pupils and staff who are identified as close contacts of a positive case, but have no symptoms themselves, do not have to self-isolate if they have recently tested positive for the virus.

+Other close contacts, who have not received a positive test within the previous 90 days, do have to self-isolate, but they can reduce their 10-day period of self-isolation if they have a negative PCR test result.

+However, there have been concerns over the number of children missing class, with more than half of pupils at one school being sent home as close contacts.

-Earlier this month, many of the remaining Covid restrictions in English schools were scrapped, including the system of "bubbles", where children only mix within a fixed year or class group.
+Previously, ministers had agreed that the system of "bubbles", where children only mix within a fixed year or class group will be removed.

-The executive previously indicated it wanted to end the bubble system and use of face coverings in classrooms, but said this would be raised again on 12 August.

-It is understood officials from the Department of Health and Department of Education have been discussing the plans in recent weeks, ahead of the executive meeting.
+However they decided to retain face coverings for post-primary students in classrooms for the first six weeks of term, subject to a review.

 In Scotland, pupils and teachers in secondary schools will continue to wear face coverings and the 1m social distancing rule will remain for at least the first six weeks of term.